Murkantilism/LoL_API_Research/Summoner_Data_Retrieval/RiotWatcher/README.md

 ```
 pip install requests
 ```
-You also need to be a have an API from Riot.
+You also need to have an API key from Riot.
 Get that from [here][1].

 ## Using it...
 All methods return dictionaries representing the json objects described by the official Riot API.